Oraibi, Arizona: Cultural references

 Oraibi features prominently in an extended essay by Aby Warburg, Schlangenritual: Ein Reisebericht, a transcript of a lecture given in Kreuzlingen, Switzerland in 1923 (English translation "Images from the Region of the Pueblo Indians of North America"; also translated into many other languages).
 Warburg visited Oraibi in 1896 and with the help of Henry Voth attended a ritual spring dance.
 He found in the symbolism of the Hopi, in particular the snake symbol, a key to understanding similar symbols in other cultures.
 Warburg took several pictures of Oraibi and of the Hopi ceremonies.

+Chapter VIII of Indian agent Leo Crane’s 1925 book “Indians of the Painted Desert” is titled ‘Old Oraibi’.
+It describes the shifting factions of the Hopi of the area in the early 20th century.

 Hopi life in Oraibi is also described in Don C. Talayesva's autobiography, Sun chief, the Autobiography of a Hopi Indian.
 Talayesva was born in Oraibi in 1890, where he was raised as a traditional Hopi.
 Talayesva started working in 1938 with a Yale University anthropologist, Leo Simmons, who helped him write his autobiography.

 Hopi educator, writer, and potter Polingaysi Qöyawayma (1892–1990) related stories of growing up in Oraibi in her 1964 autobiography No Turning Back.

 The social anthropologist Sherry Ortner uses the phrase "another pot from Old Oraibi" to characterize a style of exhaustive "thickness" in ethnographic writing which—hubristically, in her view—attempts a "holistic" comprehension of the culture under scrutiny.